PlasticRanger

 Eyeglass lens made from polycarbonate was launched in the 1980s to cater to the demand for lightweight, impact-resistant glasses.
 Although more expansive than traditional glass lenses, polycarbonate lenses offer durability, UV protection, and better clarity of vision.
 They are also cost-effective compared to Trivex lenses.

 Polycarbonate was invented in 1953 by Bayer’s Dr. Hermann Schnell and General Electric’s Dr. Daniel Fox.
 It was introduced in the 1970s publicly with aerospace programs and activities.
-The material was used for high-end applications like helmet visitors as well as space shuttle windshields, proving the material’s durability.
+The material was used for high-end applications like helmet visitors and space shuttle windshields, proving the material’s durability.

 After polycarbonate’s introduction into the lens market, it became the staple for safety glasses, children’s eyewear, and sports goggles.
 Due to their durability to withstand fractures, polycarbonate lenses are used extensively for rimless and semi-rimless eyeglasses.
 The lenses are joined with the frame components using drill mountings.